The Minnesota World Elder Abuse Awareness Day.

 Please review our sponsorship opportunities letter for details available here.

 We moved the conference to a virtual format the last two years in consideration of pandemic safety and were pleased to welcome over 700 attendees.
 This year we are thrilled to return to gathering in person for this important event.
 We feel confident that we can gather safely and will continue to follow protocols for health and wellness for attendees in 2022.
-Precautions will be determined closer to the event date, and implemented as necessary depending on local spread, infection rates and trends.

 We strive to host inclusive, accessible events that enable all individuals, including individuals with disabilities, to engage fully.
 To be respectful of those with allergies and environmental sensitivities, we ask that you please refrain from wearing strong fragrances.
 To request an accommodation or for inquiries about accessibility, please contact Renee by email at Renee.Stromme@elderjusticemn.org or calling 651-440-9309.